kbengine/kbengine.github.com/docs/tools/guiconsole.md

 	* eventprofile: Events that occurred within a period of time statistics

-	* mercuryprofile: Processing of the network within a period of time for analysis
+	* networkprofile: Processing of the network within a period of time for analysis

 * Watcher tab, where you can monitor the status of various runtime server.